 Throughout each day record the time of day, description (food and amount), activity, and any symptom that follows (including “none”).

 Name the symptoms you experience (refer to this list of common symptoms of GERD).
 Examples include:

 - Heartburn (burning discomfort that rises into the chest)

 - Difficult or painful swallowing

 Need a little help getting started?

-Learn more about how to keep track of your symptoms and print out this free 1-week diary template to help you get the most out of your next doctor visit.
+Learn more about how to keep track of your symptoms using a symptom diary.
+Print out this complementary 1-week diary template to help you get the most out of your next doctor visit.